cheshire-cat-ai/docs/mkdocs/plugins/tools.md

    A common scenario is that sometimes the Agent wraps the input around quotes and sometimes doesn't E.g. Action Input: 7.5-GBP vs Action Input: '7.5-GBP'
 2. the `cat` instance gives access to any method of the [Cheshire Cat]().
 In this example, we directly call the LLM using one-shot example to get a currency symbol.

-#### How it works

-The thoughts under the hood are identical to the previous example, as nothing changed in the underlying behavior, but we improved a little the quality of our tool code.
-> **Thought**: Do I need to use a tool?
-Yes
-> **Action**: convert_currency
-> **Action Input**: 67-JPY
-> **Observation**: 67€ = 9846.99¥;

-TODO:

-- a better example?
-- show how tools are displayed in the prompt and how the LLM selects them
-- more examples with little variations
-  - the tool calls an external service
-  - the tool reads/writes a file
-  - the input string contains a dictionary (to be parsed with `json.loads`)
-  - the tool manages a conversational form
-  - show how you can access cat's functionality (memory, llm, embedder, rabbit_hole) from inside a tool
-  - what else? dunno

 ## References